alvarolorentedev/kanekotic-page/blog/you-dont-have-a-monolith-anymore-but-it-sure-behaves-like-one.md

 date: 2022-09-04T09:32:34+02:00
 draft: false
 title: Common mistakes when splitting the monolith
-description: A set of the moth common mistakes when splitting your monolith into microservices
+description: A set of the most common mistakes when splitting your monolith into microservices
 authors:
 - kanekotic
 tags: